-19 Meal Plan: Enjoy 19 meals per week, plus \$50 Dining Dollars 14 Meal Plan: Enjoy 14 meals per week, plus \$125 Dining Dollars 10 Meal Plan: Enjoy 19 meals per week, plus \$150 Dining Dollars
+19 Meal Plan: Enjoy 19 meals per week, plus \$50 Dining Dollars

+14 Meal Plan: Enjoy 14 meals per week, plus \$125 Dining Dollars

+10 Meal Plan: Enjoy 19 meals per week, plus \$150 Dining Dollars

 Students have different meal plans depending on their status as a student and the location in which they live.
-All resident students and off-campus student-athletes are required to be on a meal plan.
+All resident students and off-campus student-athletes must be on a meal plan.
 Students have different meal plans depending on their status as a student and the location in which they live.
-Student athletes are considered to be athlete status and maintain their meal plan for the full academic year.
+Student athletes are considered athlete status and maintain their meal plan for the academic year.
 All students are billed for the semester's meal plan at the time of enrollment.

-Housing Location Meal Plan Required Dotzour, Metzler, Bittinger, and Morrison Halls (Athletes & Non-Athletes) Unlimited Apartment / MC Houses (Baer, Harter, Lakeside, Deerfield, MC Houses) (Athletes & Non-Athletes) 10-Meal Plan Terra Nova (Athletes) Double Commuter Plan All Other Off-Campus Residences (Athletes) 10-Meal Plan All Other Off-Campus Residences (Non-Athletes) No meal plan required.
-Commuter plans are available for purchase.
+Housing Location Meal Plan Options First Year Students - 19 meal plan Dotzour, Metzler, Bittinger, and Morrison Halls (Athletes & Non-Athletes) Non-First Year Students - Choose between 14 and 19 meal plans Baer, Deerfield, Harter, Lakeside, Maxwell, and MC Houses (Athletes & Non-Athletes) Choose between 14 and 19 meal plans Terra Nova No meal plan required for non-athletes.
+Athletes are required to have a minimum of double com- muter plan.
+All students may choose 10, 14 or 19 meal plans, if desired.
+All Other Off-Campus Residences (Athletes) Minimum 10-Meal Plan required.
+May choose 14 or 19, if desired.
+All Other Off-Campus Residences (Non-Athletes) No meal plan required.
+May choose commuter, 10, 14 or 19, if desired.